-6.1.
-Introducer Scores and Comments
+5.1.
+Introducer Comments

-Your pre-panel scores should be entered into the Funding Service 'pre-panel score' tab and submitted by the deadline specified for your panel meeting.
+Your pre-panel scores should be entered into TFS and submitted by the deadline specified for your panel meeting.
+Within the 'pre-panel score' tab, you can view the scoring range, enter your score between 1 and 10, including up to 2 decimal places if required (see Appendix A).

-- view the scoring range (Funding Service 'pre-panel score' tab) - enter your score between 1 and 10, including up to 2 decimal places if required (Appendix A).
-Note that a score of 10 is the maximum available when submitting your pre-scores - ensure you select the 'save and submit' option once you are satisfied with your scores, noting that you are unable to amend them after they have been submitted.
-However, you will still have the opportunity to revise your scores at the panel meeting

-Once submitted, pre-scores will be shared to the panel, chair and AHRC staff.
+You can save your comments and pre-scores and go back to them later.
+However, once you have selected 'submit' you will be unable to go in and change them, though you will still have the opportunity to revise your scores at the meeting.
+Once submitted, comments and pre-scores will be shared to the panel, Chair and AHRC staff.

-In some instances, the funding opportunity may require you to submit comments, you will be notified by

-AHRC if this is the case.
+In some instances, the opportunity may require you to submit comments, you will be notified by AHRC if the comments section is available.
 The Funding Service provides functionality for comments up to 1,000 words.
-You shouldn't use the comments space for making personal notes as an aide mémoire to support you when it comes to the panel meeting and discussion.
-(Please note: If a freedom of information request is made, these comments would be disclosed.
+You shouldn't use the comments space for making personal notes as an aidemémoire to support you when it comes to the panel meeting and discussion.
+(Please note: If a freedom of information request is made, we would have to disclose these comments.
 If this happens, you will remain anonymous).